• Skip to primary navigation

 6 different font styles explained: serif, sans serif, handwritten, handwritten script, script, typewriter

 There are many other sub-categories or descriptive words you can choose to use (for example: italic, brush, calligraphy, stencil, etc.) but these are the most widely-used and cover most.
+What overall font style do you tend to be drawn to the most?

 Understanding Font Weight and Kerning